Locksmith in Overland Park

 "But it only takes them a couple minutes to open a car"

 No it doesn't.
 The thing about mobile services is... they're mobile!
 98% of the service of unlocking a locked car's door is the drive there and back.
-And that's not just a bit of gas, it's an hour, or near-enough, given by a company to one single client.
 Towing, electricians, plumbers... they're all at $60 or more mobile service fee.
 So a professional locksmith would have to be a professional idiot to charge less than everybody else.

 It's interesting though if we apply the notion "it's just a couple minutes" to the scammer's "price quote".
 They want $15 for an hour of mobile service... but they want "$25 or more" for something that takes only a couple minutes.
 That's nuts.
 And then, if you look at some of the consumer complaints across the internet, you'll find "or more" means $120 and sometimes much more.
 And that's worse than nuts.

 Never accept a vague price, or a range of prices, for a car lockout.
 There's no reason for estimates here, and traditionally locksmiths have always quoted the full and final price on the phone.
-The most we need to know to simply name the price is what kind of car you want unlocked and how far the drive is.
+The most we need to know to simply name the total cost is what kind of car you want unlocked and how far the drive is.
+If you don't want a car or home lockout service, but something more involved, then you can still ask what the cost for a lockout is just to test for their honesty.
+Say you were just curious about it and then move on to what your actual situation is.

-Know the going-rates.
+I'll add it's a good idea to know the going-rates.
 This is how to know who's too expensive and, no less importantly, who's too cheap.
-Going into an important business transaction armed with knowledge is the smart way to do it.
+Going into an important business transaction armed with knowledge is the smart way to do it, it can save you a great deal of money.
+And if you share this information with friends and family you can help them both save money and save them a very negative experience as well.